raspberrypilearning/button-switch-scratch-pi/en/step_6.md

 --- task ---

-First, you'll need an event such as the `when flag clicked`{:class="block3events"} block.
+First, you need an event such as the `when flag clicked`{:class="block3events"} block.

 Underneath that, place a `forever`{:class="block3control"} loop and inside that, place an `if... then`{:class="block3control"} block.